What do your plan options include?

 How do I know if I can afford to build the home I have chosen?

 The best way is to actually sit down with your builder with a full set of house plans and establish budgets for all aspects of the home.
-This includes lighting, carpet, cabinets, plumbing fixtures, etc.
+This woulkd include items such as lighting, flooring, cabinets, Countertops, plumbing fixtures, etc.

 What if I only need 1 set of plans?
 Can I take them to my local printers to make more copies?

 You can, but it’s illegal.
-All plans sold through DrawingRoomPlans are protected by copyrights.
+All plans sold through DrawingRoomPlans.com are protected by copyrights.

 Can I return the plans if I change my mind?